In a nutshell

 All sounds pretty good so far.
 Let’s dive into the details a bit more to see if it’s right for you.

-If you’re already convinced XTB is for you, get started on the XTB website¹.
+If you’re already sure XTB is for you, get started on the XTB website¹.

 Is XTB good for beginners?

-XTB is great for beginners – as long as you’re looking to trade regularly, not just buy and hold investments – it’s better to use an investment platform for that.
+XTB is great for beginners – whether you’re looking to buy and hold investments directly, or trade regularly (day trade).

-The platform is super easy to use, you’ll be able to pick it up in no time, and if not, the technical support is great.
+The platform is super easy to use, you’ll be able to pick it up in no time, and if not, the customer support is great.

 Finding the assets you want to trade is easy too – all nicely categorised and on the same screen as the charts you’ll use to trade – so you don’t have to keep jumping around.